actix/actix-web/guide/src/qs_5.md

 ```

 The *Configuration function* can set a name and register specific routes.
-If a resource does not contain any route or does not have any matching routes it
+If a resource does not contain any route or does not have any matching routes, it
 returns *NOT FOUND* http response.

 ## Configuring a Route